(For additional images of Grindelwald, visit my Google photo album, "2013.10 Hiking in Grindelwald, Switzerland").

 Tell someone where you are planning to go.
 (I should have provided more specific details.)

-Bring snacks and water appropriate to the length of your trip: don't rely on refreshment stands being open when you arrive, unless you have reliable information that they are open.
+Bring snacks and water appropriate to the length of your trip: don't rely on refreshment stands being open when you arrive.

 If you're taking a day trip, know the cable-car and/or train schedule, so you don't need to hurry or worry near the end of the day about how you are leaving the area.